Computationally Budgeted Continual Learning: What Does Matter?: Motivation: Privacy for Restricting Memory

 Prior art on continual learning \cite{lopez2017gradient,rebuffi2017icarl,chaudhry2018efficient,buzzega2020dark,aljundi2019gradient,lin2021clear} motivate the problem from the aspect of prohibited access to previously received data; except for a small portion that is allowed to store in memory.
 The two principal motivations behind restricting the access to past samples in the literature are two folds. (\textbf{i}) Storage space is expensive. (\textbf{ii}) Access to previous data is prohibitive due to privacy and GDPR constraints.

-As for the first argument used as a motivation for limiting the memory size, as we have elaborated in Section 1 of the main paper and similarly further detail in Table \ref{table:cost_intro}, the cost of storing data is insignificant.
+\textbf{Cost.} As for the first argument used as a motivation for limiting the memory size, as we have elaborated in Section 1 of the main paper and similarly further detail in Table \ref{table:cost_intro}, the cost of storing data is insignificant.
 This is particularly the case when considering the associated computational costs of training deep models.
-To that end, the argument of to restricting the memory size is a an enough justifiable reason.
 For example, as per Table \ref{table:cost_intro}, it costs 2 cents to store the entirety of the CLEAR dataset, among the largest datasets for continual learning, while it costs about $100\$$ to train a model continually on the same dataset.
 If reducing costs are the key issue, limited computational budget and not memory, as argued earlier, is the way forward.

-As for privacy considerations, this is too a not well-motivated reason behind limiting memory.
-A classical argument is that due to GDPR requirements, data needs to be removed or company privacy policies, it can no longer accessible after $x$ number of months.
-First, any previous benchmark with memory constraints already violates this privacy consideration.
+\textbf{Privacy.} A classical argument is that due to GDPR requirements, data needs to be removed or company privacy policies, it can no longer accessible after certain period, typically a few months.
+Any previous benchmark with memory constraints already violates this privacy consideration.
 This is since, which data is to be made private and shall be deleted should not be up to the learning algorithm to decide.
-To that end, restricting memory samples does not help solving the privacy considerations.
-Even if the samples stored in memory were selected such that they do not violate any privacy constraints, which none of the prior art address, it remains a question on whether the trained models preserve any sensitive information after training on private data.
-Without imposing such restriction on the learning algorithm and the underlying model, restricting the memory for the argument of privacy does not meet its stated objectives.
-This is particularly the case, as Haim \etal \cite{haim2022reconstructing} have found that models retain a lot of information of the training samples.
-This is to an extent that large number of training samples can be reconstructed only given the trained model.
-Goel \etal \cite{goel2022evaluating} presents a catastrophic forgetting baseline, indicating forgetting might be the very objective of sustaining privacy which is antithetical to the objective of continual learning.
+But, we further argue that simply not storing any samples still does not address privacy considerations.
+Deep models store information about trained samples \cite{jagielski2020high, jagielski2022measuring}.
+A glaring violation additionally was presented in Haim \etal \cite{haim2022reconstructing}, showing that we can reconstruct a large number of training samples only given the trained model.
+Without removing the information explicitly from the deep model, allowing no access to past samples does not alleviate privacy concerns.
+Goel \etal \cite{goel2022evaluating} presents a catastrophic forgetting baseline for inexact machine unlearning, indicating that forgetting might be the very objective of sustaining privacy, antithetical to the objective of continual learning.

-In conclusion, restricting access to previous samples by restricting memory do not contribute to solving the privacy problem.
-Instead, we consider the more realistic setting where only limited amount of computation is given due to cost restraint or the need to predict every sample in a high throughput stream.
-This in any how imposes an implicit restraint on access of past memory samples.